-The service excludes scholarly monographs; scholarly journals; gazetteers; almanacs or what is regarded as “ready reference.”
-In this way, Reference Universe is designed to get researchers off on their path with confidence as well as saving time in their search for monographs and supporting journal literature.
+The service excludes individual scholarly monographs; scholarly journals; gazetteers; almanacs or what is regarded as “ready reference.”
+In this way, Reference Universe focuses researchers on the authoritative introductory materials which form the foundation of subsequent research in monographs and supporting journal literature.

 Reference Universe contains millions of back-of-the-book index terms to specialized subject encyclopedias.
 This kind of detail is available in no other service.

 This means your prized Major Reference collection can be seen and used in a way never possible.

 This vast dataset, in concert with the millions of article-level links to electronic Major Reference titles, gives both a granular and collection-level view of your library’s finest introductory materials.

 With the feature, users can “walk the shelves” of your library’s online and print reference collection, organized via Library of Congress Classification.